-Swallowing problems: Choking or coughing when swallowing food, drink, or even saliva, and food sticking in throat.
+Swallowing problems: Choking or coughing when swallowing food, drink, or even saliva, and food sticking in the throat.

-How Is Vocal Fold Paralysis/Paresis Diagnosed?
+How Is Vocal Cord Paresis and Paralysis Diagnosed?

 An otolaryngologist-head and neck surgeon conducts a general examination and then questions you about your symptoms and lifestyle (voice use, alcohol/tobacco use).
 Examining the voice box will determine whether one or both vocal folds are abnormal, and will help determine the treatment plan.

 Laryngeal electromyography (LEMG) measures electrical currents in the voice box muscles that are the result of nerve inputs.
 Looking at the pattern of the electric currents will indicate whether there is recovery or repair of nerve inputs and the degree of the nerve input problem.
 During the LEMG test, patients perform a number of tasks that would normally elicit characteristic actions in the tested muscles.
 Because a wide list of diseases may cause nerve injury, further tests (blood tests, x-rays, CT scans, etc) are usually required to identify the cause.